Crisis Bargains In Today's Investment Markets

 It’s even worse in Venezuela, which continues to experience daily protests, scandals, political violence and all the rest of it.
 It could descend into full-blown civil war.
 Or there could finally be a change of regime.

-Given the current hyperinflation, and the “paradox of inflation” that I highlighted last time (see here), when Venezuela does finally emerge from this mess there could be some incredible stock market bargains.
+Given the current hyperinflation, and the “paradox of inflation” that I highlighted last time, when Venezuela does finally emerge from this mess there could be some incredible stock market bargains.
 Well, that’s assuming – when the time comes – there are any Venezuela funds or stocks available for investment.
 (At the time of writing I haven’t found any.)

 Then there’s Greece, the EU’s shameful perma-crisis.
 The economy is still a quarter smaller than it was before the global financial crisis a decade ago.
 It’s suffering a major, ongoing depression.